Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Discussion

 In the speckle regime, the coherence factor $C$ ranges from 0, for strong aberrations, to 2/3 in the ideal case~\cite{Mallart1994}.
 However, the presence of multiple scattering and noise can strongly hamper its measurement.
-As highlighted by Fig.~\ref{fig:focusing2}\mat{({b$_2$})} , the incoherent input-output PSF, $|\overline{H}_\text{in}|^2 \stackrel{\al{\Delta x}}{\circledast} |\overline{H}_\text{out}|^2$, \la{exhibits} a noise background that is far from being negligible.
+As highlighted by Figs.~\ref{fig:US-image__focusingCriterion}{(b,c}) , the incoherent input-output PSF, $|\overline{H}_\textrm{in}|^2 \stackrel{\al{\Delta x}}{\circledast} |\overline{H}_\textrm{out}|^2$, \la{exhibits} an incoherent background that is far from being negligible.
 Unlike the $C$-factor, the CMP intensity enables a clear discrimination between the single scattering contribution and the noise components.
-Its transverse width $w_x$ \la{is sensitive only to aberrations,} since it is estimated after removing the incoherent background.
+The $F-$factor \la{is sensitive only to aberrations,} since it is estimated after removing the incoherent background.
 This crucial feature accounts for \la{the difference in} behavior between $F$ and $C$ in Fig.~\ref{fig:US-image__focusingCriterion}, especially at large depths.
-While $F$ shows a \la{close to ideal} value of $1$ beyond $z= 50$~mm, $C$ tends to $0$ because of a predominant noise background. \la{This result} demonstrates one of the benefit\la{s} of \al{UMI} compared to standard ultrasound \la{imaging}: Probing the focusing quality in the focused basis \mat{drastically} improves \mat{the robustness to} multiple scattering and noise \mat{compared to} a direct cross-correlation of back-scattered echoes in the transducer basis.
+While $F$ shows a \la{close to ideal} value of $1$ on the right part of the image beyond $z=10$ mm (Fig.~\ref{fig:US-image__focusingCriterion}(d)), $C$ exhibits a low value everywhere (Fig.~\ref{fig:US-image__focusingCriterion}(e)) because of a predominant incoherent background (Figs.~\ref{fig:US-image__focusingCriterion}(b) and (c)). } \revv{This experimental observation is confirmed by the $C$-factor (Fig.~\ref{fig:numerics}(i)) obtained in the numerical simulation considering a strong impedance mismatch between tissues in the abdominal layer (Figs.~\ref{fig:rhoc}(c) and (d)).
+While the map of $F-$factor shows a relatively good focusing quality ($F>0.7$, see Fig.~\ref{fig:numerics}(c)) in the speckle area behind the abdominal layer, the $C-$factor exhibits a weak value ($C<0.2$, see Fig.~\ref{fig:numerics}(i)) due to a strong multiple scattering background ($\alpha_M>20 \%$, see Fig.~\ref{fig:numerics}(f)).} \la{This result} demonstrates one of the benefit\la{s} of \al{UMI} compared to standard ultrasound \la{imaging}: Probing the focusing quality in the focused basis \mat{drastically} improves \mat{the robustness to} multiple scattering and noise \mat{compared to} a direct cross-correlation of back-scattered echoes in the transducer basis.

+Numerical simulations can highlight another advantage of UMI for a local estimation of the focusing quality.
+Figs.~\ref{fig:numerics}\revv{(g) and (h)} show the $C-$maps computed in the low and high speckle scattering regimes \revv{for the smoothed density and speed-of-sound distributions displayed in Figs.~\ref{fig:rhoc}(a) and (b)}.
+Contrary to the experiment \revv{and the numerical simulation mentioned above,} $C$ here shows a depth evolution in agreement with the ground truth focusing quality (Figs.~\ref{fig:numerics}(a) and(b)) because the multiple scattering background is weaker in this numerical simulation (Figs.~\ref{fig:numerics}\revv{(d) and (e)}).
+Nevertheless, the focusing factor $F$ grasps in a much more efficient way the transverse evolution of the focusing quality than the coherence factor $C$.
+This gain in terms of transverse resolution is provided by the input-output focusing operation inherent to UMI while the $C-$factor is estimated from a single focusing operation.